TrevorSlobodnickSCC/TrevorsBookStore/TrevorsBookStore/README.md

 - I also had to change the column names of the items that were not displaying in the product.js file
 - Also I did all of part 4 in part 3, so all of my commits are there
 - took time to edit previous task log entries so they are easier to read and take up less space

+_ _ _

+***[Thursday, Dec 2, 2021]***

+Start Time: 11:00pm

+End Time: 11:30pm

+Time spent today: 30 minutes

+Summary:
+- I got the products to display on the home page with no exceptions (I was getting one at school)
+- No images were displaying, so I looked into it and found out that I wasnt saving the image url, once I made those changes, the images are now being saved and deleted properly.